UNINETTSigma2/documentation/training/material/2022-autumn-onboarding/q-and-a-day1.md

     - something we will look at tomorrow: https://documentation.sigma2.no/computing/responsible-use.html#transferring-data
       - so there are even more ways to transfer data but `scp` is the most standard way on linux machines

-26. If the data is stored on Educloud, for doing analysis on fox no file transfere is needed? that means files on Educloud are visible by fox, but is that the case for other sigma2 services or is it limited to fox?
+26. If the data is stored on Educloud, for doing analysis on fox no file transfer is needed? that means files on Educloud are visible by fox, but is that the case for other sigma2 services or is it limited to fox?
      - how do you access EduCloud from Fox? via scp? or is it mounted as a "folder"?
 (I am asking because I have never been on those systems but knowing how you access I can comment on access from other clusters)
     - i don't exacly know how to access it, but i assumed that the data stored on educloud is already on the same server where fox operates on.
        - I will ask colleagues who work with that system to comment